ansary-hub/aira/README.md

 ### The Reflection Layer

-After the ReAct loop produces an analysis, AIRA doesn't just ship it.
-A separate reflection step examines the output:

-- Did we use enough data sources?
-- Is the analysis coherent and well-supported?
-- Does the sentiment score align with the key findings?
-- Are there obvious gaps or contradictions?
+After the ReAct loop produces an analysis, a reflection step sends the output back to the LLM with a prompt asking it to evaluate quality on a 0-1 scale.
+The LLM assesses completeness (were all tools used?), balance (positive and negative factors?), and specificity (actual data points cited?).

-If the quality score is too low, the orchestrator can retry the entire analysis with this feedback in mind.
-The reflection layer can also refine the summary, smoothing out rough edges before the final report is delivered.
+If the score falls below 0.7, the orchestrator retries the entire analysis.
+The LLM can also provide a refined summary to smooth out the original.
+This is essentially asking the LLM to grade its own homework—a soft quality gate rather than rigorous validation.

 ## Persistent Monitoring: How Alerts Work